oda-hub/renku-graph-vis/README.md

 </div>

 * **Enable/Disable Graphical Configurations for the Graph**:  This feature allows users to enable or disable a set of graphical configurations for the graph's nodes and edges.
-Each configuration is loaded from a dedicated JSON file, as explained [here](https://github.com/oda-hub/renku-aqs-graph-library/#graphical).
+Each configuration is loaded from a dedicated JSON file.
 In the image below, two JSON files have been loaded, and the related checkboxes will enable/disable their configurations.

 [//]: # (<div align="center">)